Agony in the Garden (Bellini)

-The Agony in the Garden is an early painting by the Italian Renaissance master Giovanni Bellini, who painted it around 1459–65.
-It is in the National Gallery, London.
+The Agony in the Garden is an early painting by the Italian Renaissance master Giovanni Bellini, who created it ca.1459–1465.
+It is a tempera painting on panel and is now in the National Gallery, London.

-It portrays Christ kneeling on the Mount of Olives in prayer, with his disciples Peter, James and John sleeping near to him.
+This work portrays the Agony in the Garden with Christ kneeling on the Mount of Olives in prayer, with his disciples Peter, James and John sleeping near to him.
 In the background, Judas leads the Roman soldiers to capture Christ.

 The picture is closely related to the similar work by Bellini's brother-in-law, Andrea Mantegna, also in the National Gallery.
 It is likely that both derived from a drawing by Bellini's father, Jacopo.
 In Bellini's version, the treatment of dawn light has a more important role in giving the scene a quasi-unearthly atmosphere.

+Background and history

+Giovanni Bellini is widely recognized as not only one of the foremost artists of Quattrocento Venice but of the entirety of the Italian Renaissance.
+Bellini's art often focused on landscapes with devotional subject matter, where his bold usage of color unites subject and form.

+Bellini almost exclusively spent the majority of his life in his native Venice, seeming to have only ventured out once to sketch the landscape off the Adriatic coast in the mid-1470s.
+This deep appreciation for the Northern Italian countryside finds its way into Agony in the Garden, where the three hill settlements in the background are evocative of Italian towns of the time, transporting this biblical event tangibly to the contemporary Italian viewers of his work.